jetd1/scene_classification_cvdl/README.md

 A deep-based model for 80-class scene classification.
 This is HW01 for CVDL course of PKU.
 The report is at `./report`.
+You can test online [here](http://s.buriedjet.com/cvdl1/).

 ## Dependencies